How to Know if your Handmade Product will Sell

 But….you can increase your chances of creating a handmade product that sells and save costs along the way by doing research and working off facts, not guesses.

-Let’s assume you’re in the dream up stage of your new product.
+Let’s assume you’re in the dream stage of your new product.
 You have an idea, have figured out several details but haven’t actually begun making any.

 You’re in the safe zone right now; not a lot of money has been put into this new product idea and you have very little risk at this point.

-Follow these 3 steps to continue to keep risk low:
+Follow these 3 steps to continue to keep risk low.

 Every great product solves some sort of a problem or feeds a passion.

-Which problem is your new product solving and how is it making your customers’ lives better?
 If someone has already purchased from you, why do they need this new product?

-If you really can’t think of a problem your new product solves or a passion it appeals to, you may want to go back to the drawing board.
+If you can’t think of a problem your new product solves or a passion it appeals to, you may want to go back to the drawing board.

-Think about the problem you wish your products would solve or take a trip to your customer’s mind for a second.
+>> Think about the problem you wish your products would solve or take a trip to your customer’s mind for a second.
 What do they wish your products would solve?

 STEP 2: Gather info